 Kai received a PhD in accounting from Yale.
-He was previously selected a Deloitte Foundation Doctoral Fellow, a Harry and Heesun You Fellow at Yale, and a Financial Accounting Standards Board (FASB) Faculty Fellow.
+He was a Deloitte Foundation Doctoral Fellow, a Harry and Heesun You Fellow at Yale, and a Financial Accounting Standards Board (FASB) Faculty Fellow.

 Kai's recent research provides new explanations on the relationship between accounting information and stock returns and studies the information acquisition activities by various economic agents.
 He also has research interests in auditing and sustainability reporting.

 Ph D, Accounting, Yale University, 2012